 - In San Diego a pedestrian was struck and killed in the dark of night when he attempted to cross the street directly in front of his apartment building.
-Even though he was not in a crosswalk, the evidence revealed that the negligent driver was speeding, and was under the influence of alcohol.
+Even though he was not in a crosswalk, the pedestrian accident attorneys at our San Diego firm proved that the negligent driver was speeding, and was under the influence of alcohol.

 - In Carlsbad, a young female vacationer was struck on Carlsbad Blvd. as she walked toward the beach.
 The driver was not paying attention and looked up at the last second, but it was too late.
 The Walton Law Firm client was thrown onto the hood of the car and suffered a severely fractured shoulder.
 Luckily, she wasn't killed.

 - In Vista, a man was getting his mail in his tract home community.
 As he was crossing the street, his neighbor, heading to work, was blinded by the low rising sun.
 He didn't even see the pedestrian, and struck him without slowing down.
 The man suffered a severely fractured leg, and a serious concussion, but survived.